Pre-Law Advising

 • Government relations: the sector of an organization that focuses on public policy and advocacy.

-Study Abroad: Government, International Affairs, Law, & Public Policy Careers
+Study Abroad: International Affairs Careers

 “I was motivated to fight for environmental justice in my community after hearing about the respiratory illnesses that many children were diagnosed with as a result of the environmental contamination we live with.”